[NOTE: WB Seth Cates and Bro. Sammy Graham contributed

 In 1892, a new, larger County Courthouse (Building B) was built across the street (North of) from the old Courthouse (Building A).
 Building A now became home to some office spaces, and Dallas Lodge No. 182 purchased the top floor of this building and began meeting upstairs.

 In 1924/25, the Lodge purchased the lot from the County where the old Courthouse had sat and constructed a new building there (Bldg.
 C, the building that is presently occupied by the Lodge) and began meeting in the top floor.
-Shortly thereafter, in about 1927, the Lodge furnished the bottom floor and leased it part of it to the United States Postal Service for their use as Post Office for the City of Dallas.
+Shortly thereafter, in about 1927, the Lodge furnished the bottom floor and leased part of it to the United States Postal Service for their use as Post Office for the City of Dallas.
 There were some other tenants during this period - attorneys, contractors, etc.

 The Post Office continued to lease the bottom floor in 10 year increments until about 1957.
-Brother Sammy Graham and no doubt many other Brothers in the Lodge remember going to this building and getting their family mail.
+Brother Graham and no doubt many other Brothers in the Lodge remember going to this building and getting their family mail.
 When the Post Office moved to another location in Dallas, the Lodge took over the entire building and added kitchen and dining facilities downstairs.

 The period from the late twenties through the thirties was another period of financial struggle for the region and the country, and the threat to the continued existence of the Lodge was ever-present.
 Attendance at the Lodge waned, partly because of the fact that many Brothers just did not have the means to continue with dues and other non-family obligations.
 During this period, the strength of character and devotion to the Lodge of a few members kept the Lodge open.
 Some of those names have been preserved in our Minutes: Foster, Cooper, Spinks, Butler, Moon, Penn, and Hart.
-There were others, of course, but in true Masonic fashion, many of the names of those who helped the Lodge survive at critical times were not recorded in the Minutes.
+There were others, of course, but as is often Masonic practice, many of the names of those who helped the Lodge survive at critical times were not recorded in the Minutes.
 It was during this time that the very Charter of the Lodge was in jeopardy, because of its financial condition.

 At times it was apparent from the Minutes that the bare minimum needed to open a Lodge of Master Masons was present.
 But open they did.
 In fact, we know from the Minutes that one of the very few times that the Lodge did not meet was one meeting night in May, 1864 during the Battle of Dallas.

 Although located in a small town, whose population has "exploded" from less than 5000 in 1998 to about 15,000 today, the Lodge has historically benefited from very strong leadership.
-This legacy manifests itself today by the fact that Dallas Masonic Lodge No. 182 claims as members the current Grand Master of Masons in the State of Georgia, MWB F. Andrew Lane, Jr., as well as WB Eddie Gurley, who served, for the first time in Georgia Grand Lodge History, as Grand Chaplain of the Grand Lodge of Georgia for two consecutive terms, 2013/2014, and 2014/2015, and is now Grand Chaplain Emeritus.
+This legacy manifests itself today by the fact that Dallas Masonic Lodge No. 182 claims as members a former Grand Master of Masons in the State of Georgia, MWB F. Andrew Lane, Jr., as well as WB Eddie Gurley, who served, for the first time in Georgia Grand Lodge History, as Grand Chaplain of the Grand Lodge of Georgia for two consecutive terms, 2013/2014, and 2014/2015, and is now Grand Chaplain Emeritus.
 Brother David Brown, who served as Treasurer of the Lodge for many years until his untimely passing just a few years ago, also contributed to the Lodge in many ways and was instrumental in setting the finances of the Lodge in order.

 Webmaster: Phil Pearce